kantsche/ComfyUI-MixMod/README.md

 ## Compatibility

-- Tested with SD 1.5, SDXL, and SD 2.x models
+- Tested with SD 1.5 and SDXL
 - Works with different model architectures (base, inpainting, etc.)

 Example with Ponyv6 and NoobAI: